photon1503/az-native/labs/lab-06/readme.md

 - If you don't want to draw charts just implement the classes and the interfaces for the message flow in `C#` or `TypeScript` and document the message flow in the code.
 You can do this in a separate project or in plain markdown or a diagram tool of your choice.

-## Task: Connect Order Service to the Payment Service and implement a simple Saga
+## Task: Connect Order Service to the Payment Service